jorail/PiedPiperS/README.md

 	#define  SpeedSampling //monitor speed on track by detecting railway sleeper passage with reflective infrared (IR) detector and ESP32

-Version 244 including theses options for power and speed measurements has been successfully finalised in branch 'speedo' and merged to Github PiedPiperS 'main' without source code conflicts on 2021-08-27: https://github.com/jorail/PiedPiperS
+Version 244 including theses options for power and speed measurements has been successfully finalised and tested in branch 'speedo' and merged to Github PiedPiperS 'main' without source code conflicts on 2021-08-27: https://github.com/jorail/PiedPiperS

 Please feel invited to pass your comments on github or via e-mail, if you have any suggestions for further improvement or